-The EEC considers the OUC's distance learning model to be in line with the specific profile of full and part-time online students who have professional/familial responsibilities and commitments (given the average students' age is 41) and need to learn effectively and in a timely fashion.
-The EEC would like to note that students benefit from a very good student-teacher ratio and student feedback is very positive.
+The EEC considers the OUC's distance learning model to be in line with the specific profile of full and part-time online students who have professional/familial responsibilities and commitments and need to learn effectively and in a timely fashion.
+The EEC would like to note that students will benefit from a very good student-teacher ratio.

-The provision of personalised feedback in the submitted assignments and during the teleconference sessions are considered best practices.
+In line with the existing programmes, the provision of personalised feedback in the submitted assignments and during the teleconference sessions are considered best practices.
 In addition, the EEC recognises the many benefits of collaboration among students promoted by in-class collaborative activities and discussions as well as the provision of assessment based on rubrics.